2010 CIS/CCA Curling Championships

-In 2010, the CIS Nationals were staged at the Saville Sports Centre in Edmonton, Alberta.
-The men's title was won by the surprise of the tournament, the Queen's Gaels skipped by Jon Beuk.
-In the final the Gaels defeated the UPEI Panthers, skipped by former Canadian junior champion and world junior silver medalist, Brett Gallant.
+The 2010 CIS Curling Championships were staged at the Saville Sports Centre in Edmonton, Alberta, Canada.
+The men's title was won by the surprise of the tournament, the Queen's Gaels skipped by Jonathan Beuk.
+In the final, the Gaels defeated the UPEI Panthers, skipped by former Canadian junior champion and world junior silver medallist, Brett Gallant.
 In the women's final, the Regina Cougars took the title when skip Brooklyn Lemon drew the pin in an extra to defeat the St. Mary's Huskies.
-This was the second consecutive runner up finish for SMU skip Marie Christianson.
-With their wins Queen's and Regina will represent Canada at the 2011 FISU Winter Universiade in Erzurum, Turkey.
+This was the second consecutive runner-up finish for SMU skip Marie Christianson.
+With their wins, Queen's and Regina will represent Canada at the 2011 FISU Winter Universiade in Erzurum, Turkey.